I don’t think I need to tell you how big social media is.

 (one of the most popular boards on Pinterest)

 Pinterest is also one of the only platforms where images are best displayed vertically, due to the nature of the pin boards.
-Keep in mind that your pics need special formatting to look good on there.
+Keep in mind that your pics need special formatting to look good on Pinterest.

 - How to Get Your First 1000 Followers on Pinterest